srbhuyan/CarND-Path-Planning-Project/model_documentation.md

 - At this point the vehicle makes a lane change if it is safe to do so.
 Otherwise it reduces its speed and follows the vehicle in front until it is safe to make a lane change.

 **Speed Control**:
-- When the car approaches a slow moving vehicle in front and lane changes are not safe, than the velocity is reduced at a constant rate of 5 meters per second until there is a safe gap.
+- When the car approaches a slow moving vehicle in front and lane changes are not safe, than the velocity is reduced at a constant deceleration of 5 meters per second squared until there is a safe gap.
-- When it is safe to do so the velocity of the vehicle is incrased at a constant rate of 5 meters per second.
+- When it is safe to do so the velocity of the vehicle is incrased at a constant acceleration of 5 meters per second squared.

 The source code pertaining to the behavior planner implementation can be found between lines 248 and 321 in main.cpp.